pranigopu/deepLearning-for-audio--music/paperPresentation/README.md

 # Paper presentation
 As a part of the deep learning for audio and music course, we students have to present a paper of our choice (either live or in video, with a live Q & A in either case).
-My chosen paper was "Piano Skills Assessment" by Paritosh Parmar, Jaiden Reddy and Brendan Morris.
+My chosen paper is "Piano Skills Assessment" by Paritosh Parmar, Jaiden Reddy and Brendan Morris.
 I chose this paper due to the following reasons:

 - My experience in piano assessment (as a student)
 - The relevance of such an application (ex. personal performance evaluation to help self-improvement)